 This means that you are putting in some Catholic pre-marriage work and consideration so that the two of you are on the same page.
 The very best Catholic life marriage starts with a couple who is united by their faith.

 In order to create this wonderful and healthy foundation of faith, you want to work together to answer the best Catholic marriage preparation questions.

 We look at some crucial marriage prep questions that can help to guide you throughout your marriage, unite you in faith, and help your marriage last a lifetime.

 Question 1: How are we going to focus on our faith together?

 You have to consider how the two of you will make your faith a focal point of the marriage.
 Consider what can unite the two of you and how you can turn to your religion in times of need.

-Think of what you can do to focus on your Catholic faith every day of your marriage.
-Such pre marriage questions"}'>catholic pre-marriage questions encourage couples to find ways to find a balance between their marriage and their faith.
+Think of what you can do to focus on your faith every day of your marriage.
+Such Catholic pre-marriage questions encourage couples to find ways to find a balance between their marriage and their faith.